Endava/cats/docs/commands-and-arguments/arguments.md

 - `--selfReferenceDepth=<selfReferenceDepth>` Max depth for objects having cyclic dependencies
 - `--limitXxxOfCombinations=<limitXxxOfCombinations>` Max number of anyOf/oneOf combinations
 - `--[no-]useDefaults` If set to true, it will use the default values when generating examples
-- `--simpleReplace` If set to true, it will simply do a replacement between the targetFields names provided and the fuzz values
+- `--nameReplace` If set to true, it will simply do a replacement between the targetFields names provided and the fuzz values
+- `--stopAfterErrors=<stopAfterErrors>` Number of errors after which the continuous fuzzing will stop running.
+Errors are defined as conditions matching the given match arguments.
+Only available in `cats random` sub-command.
+- `--stopAfterMutations=<stopAfterMutations>` Number of mutations (test cases) after which the continuous fuzzing will stop running.
+Only available in `cats random` sub-command.
+- `--stopAfterTimeInSec=<stopAfterTimeInSec>` Amount of time in seconds for how long the continuous fuzzing will run before stopping.
+Only available in `cats random` sub-command.

 :::tip
 When you want to skip fuzzing entirely for a specific JSON object or specific fields you must prefix the field name from the `--skipFields` argument with `!`.